RIPLaboratoryUH/wheel-ratio-calculator/README.md

 # About

-This repository includes a Python example script is included to automate the of the wheel radius given test data.
+This repository includes a Python example script that calulates the of the wheel radius given our test data.
 The data given is an aboslute distance traveled, along with the y-displacement measured after said total distance.

 # Estimating Vehicle Turning Radius from Lateral Drift